ImageMagick/Usage-Markdown/distorts/index.md

 One of the simplest distortion, but probably one of the most versatile, is the '`SRT` or '`Scale-Rotate-Translate`' distortion.
 (SRT is just a quick short-hand)

-You have already seen the 'no-op' example of this distortion in the above examples, where the image is processed without any actual distortion being applied to the image, though it will still be filtered whcih can induce some very minor blurring.
+You have already seen the 'no-op' example of this distortion in the above examples, where the image is processed without any actual distortion being applied to the image, though it will still be filtered which can induce some very minor blurring.

 Here is a repeat the results of the above 'no-op' distort...